vseryakov/backendjs/README.md

 To install the module with all optional dependencies if they are available in the system

-Note: if for example ImageMagick is not istalled it will be skipped, same goes to all database drivers(MySQL) and nanomsg.
+Note: if for example ImageMagick is not istalled it will be skipped, same goes to all database drivers(MySQL)

     npm install backendjs

-To force internal nanomsg and ImageMagick to be compiled in the module the following command must be used:
+To force internal ImageMagick to be compiled in the module the following command must be used:

-     npm install backendjs --backendjs_nanomsg --backendjs_imagemagick
+     npm install backendjs --backendjs_imagemagick

-This may take some time because of downloading and compiling required dependencies like ImageMagick, nanomsg.
+This may take some time because of downloading and compiling required dependencies like ImageMagick.
 They are not required in all applications but still part of the core of the system to be available once needed.

 To install from the git